jandockx/dns-sd-lookup/test/terraform/README.md

 … you probably forgot to commit and push.
 The scripts in `@ppwcode/terraform-ppwcode-modules` don't want to apply if the repo is unsafe.

+Also, you first need to create the hosted zone without the meta information, and then add it, or it won't work.

+(This seems impossible to debug.
+There is no doubt a reason, but Terraform give no information on `data "external"` progress, even in case of failure, even in DEBUG logs).